-The year ended December 31, 2020 compared with the year ended December 31, 2019.
+The year ended December 31, 2021 compared with the year ended December 31, 2020

-As of December 31, 2020 and 2019, our net current assets, or the difference between total current assets and total current liabilities, were P2,996.5 million and P3,123.8 million, respectively, representing a positive net working capital position.
+As of December 31, 2021 and 2020, our net current assets, or the difference between total current assets and total current liabilities, were PhP3,449.7 million and PhP2,996.5 million, respectively, representing a positive net working capital position.

-Current Assets
+Current assets

 Our current assets consist of cash, short-term investments, trade and other receivables, merchandise inventories and other current assets.
-Total current assets as of December 31, 2020 and 2019 were P9,722.5 million and P9,816.0 million, respectively.
-The decrease of 1.0% in current assets is due to the decrease in receivables and cash and cash equivalents, offset by the increase in short-term investment, inventories and other current assets.
+Total current assets as of December 31, 2021 and 2020 were PhP8,298.6 million and PhP9,722.5 million, respectively.
+The decrease of 14.6% in current assets is due to the decrease in inventories and cash and cash equivalents.

-As of December 31, 2020, short-term investment totaled P1,270.6 million, receivables totaled P672.1 million, merchandise inventories totaled P4,981.6 million and other current assets totaled P540.9 million.
-As of December 31, 2019, short-term investment totaled P629.6 million, receivables totaled P1,146.3 million, merchandise inventories totaled P4,636.6 million and other current assets totaled P494.4 million.
+As of December 31, 2021, short-term investment totaled PhP1,091.6 million, receivables totaled PhP669.9 million, merchandise inventories totaled PhP4,163.0 million and other current assets totaled PhP702.3 million.
+As of December 31, 2020, short-term investment totaled PhP1,270.6 million, receivables totaled PhP672.1 million, merchandise inventories totaled PhP4,981.6 million and other current assets totaled PhP540.9 million.

-As of December 31, 2020, cash and cash equivalents amounted to P2,257.3 million, a decrease of 22.4% from P2,909.1 million as of December 31, 2019.
-The decrease were mainly attributable to the additions to property and equipment amounting to P737.2 million, increase in short-term investments of P641.1 million, dividend payment amounting to P205.8 million and payment for lease liabilities of P1,002.0 million, offset by the loan proceeds of P1,500.0 million and P472.4 million cash provided by operating activities.
+As of December 31, 2021, cash and cash equivalents amounted to PhP1,671.8 million, a decrease of 25.9% from PhP2,257.3 million as of December 31, 2020.
+The decrease were mainly attributable to the additions to property and equipment amounting to PhP790.8 million and payment for lease liabilities of PhP677.2 million, offset by the decrease in short-term investments of PhP179.0 million and the PhP763.9 million cash provided by operating activities.

-Non-current Assets
+Non-current assets

 Our non-current assets consist of property and equipment, right-of-use assets, deferred tax assets-net and other non-current assets.
-Total non-current assets as of December 31, 2020 and 2019 were P11,651.4 million and P13,548.6 million, respectively.
-The decrease of 14.0% in non-current assets is significantly due to the movement in right-of-use assets as a result of lease modifications, recognition of allowance for impairment losses, as well as, the depreciation and amortization.
+Total non-current assets as of December 31, 2021 and 2020 were PhP11,137.1 million and PhP11,651.4 million, respectively.
+The decrease of 4.4% in non-current assets is significantly due to the movement in right-of-use assets as a result of lease modifications, recognition of allowance for impairment losses, as well as, the depreciation and amortization.

-Current Liabilities
+Current liabilities

-Total current liabilities as of December 31, 2020 and 2019 were P6,726.0 million and P6,692.2 million, respectively.
-As of December 31, 2020 and 2019, trade and other payables totaled P4,642.3 million and P5,409.5 million, respectively, and consisted primarily of trade payables to our suppliers for purchases of inventory.
-Loans payable outstanding amounted to P1,500.0 million and nil as of December 31, 2020 and 2019, respectively.
+Total current liabilities as of December 31, 2021 and 2020 were PhP4,848.9 million and PhP6,726.0 million, respectively.
+As of December 31, 2021 and 2020, trade and other payables totaled PhP3,537.0 million and PhP4,642.3 million, respectively, and consisted primarily of trade payables to our suppliers for purchases of inventory.
+Loans payable - current portion amounted to PhP1,000.0 million and PhP1,500.0 million as of December 31, 2021 and 2020, respectively.

-Non-current Liabilities
+Non-current liabilities

-Total non-current liabilities as of December 31, 2020 and 2019 were P6,111.6 million and P7,436.4 million, respectively.
-The decrease of 17.8% in non-current liabilities is significantly due to the movement in lease liabilities as a result of lease modifications.
+Total non-current liabilities as of December 31, 2021 and 2020 were PhP6,413.6 million and PhP6,111.6 million, respectively.
+The increase of 4.9% in non-current liabilities is significantly due to the availment of a long-term loan of PhP500.0 million, offset by the movement in lease liabilities as a result of lease modifications.

-The year ended December 31, 2019 compared with the year ended December 31, 2018.
+The year ended December 31, 2020 compared with the year ended December 31, 2019

-As of December 31, 2019 and 2018, our net current assets, or the difference between total current assets and total current liabilities, were P3,123.8 million and P4,730.3 million, respectively, representing a positive net working capital position.
+As of December 31, 2020 and 2019, our net current assets, or the difference between total current assets and total current liabilities, were PhP2,996.5 million and PhP3,123.8 million, respectively, representing a positive net working capital position.

-Current Assets
+Current assets